AlexiyOrlov/json-tools/README.md

 # JSON tools

-A library for working with JSON5 data.
+A small library for working with JSON5 data.
 Currently includes a parser, which converts the data to a List or a Map, and a serializer, which converts a Map or a List to JSON5 data.
 The parser and serializer have been translated from the original JavaScript functions.